elliejs/spaceGame-II/readme.md

 - [X] ~~runtime bindaddr selection~~
 - [X] ~~Makefile for ease of building and configuration~~
   - **[FIX]** [Makefile](Makefile)
+- [X] ~~x86_64 Support~~
+  - While this is still in progress, spaceGame can now compile and vaguely run on x86_64 which is a huge success.
+More development is required, and will be the upcoming focus.
 - [ ] ~~Move from SIMD to Vulkan, to make more platforms available~~
   - **[WONT DO]** Since Vulkan requires so much boilerplate and GPU ray-marching isn't optimizable anyway, this has been forgone in favor of just buying more threads and cpus.
 - [ ] Persistent user profiles.